MailOnline/videojs-vast-vpaid/README.md

   Currently we support VAST and VPAID Flash preroll ads.
   We are working to support VPAID HTML5 preroll ads, and we will add more VAST ad types as we need them.

-  It is important to notice that **this plugin is still in beta** and we have not yet released a stable version.
+  It is important to notice that **VPAID integration is still in beta** and we have not yet released a stable version.

   You can find a demo of the plugin working together with video.js [here](http://mailonline.github.io/videojs-vast-plugin)